Premvikash/java-maven-sample-war/README.md

 ```
 4. Navigate to http://localhost:8080/sample/ to check the started docker image with above created war file.

+#### The java code under src/main is of no use, its just as placeholder right now.

 ## You can verify the running docker with below command's
 ```